Gabrielle Roy: Awards and recognition

+Roy was designated a National Historic Person by the Government of Canada in 2009.
+The designation notes her clear writing, her compassion for the people she wrote about, and the lasting influence of her stories.
+A commemorative plaque marking this recognition is located at 375 Deschambault Street in St. Boniface, Manitoba.

 She won the Governor General's Award three times, the Prix David twice, the Prix Duvernay and the Molson Prize.

 The National Library of Canada (now Library and Archives Canada) has preserved a collection of her materials covering the years 1940 to 1983, including manuscripts, typescripts, galleys of published and unpublished works such as La Rivière sans repos, Cet été qui chantait, Un jardin au bout du monde, Ces enfants de ma vie, and La Détresse et l'enchantement, as well as business and personal correspondence, business records, and memorabilia.